Webchat support for your customers

 What is Webchat?

-If you do wish to utilise software which will help with CRM (client relationship management) then most come in the form of a plugin or app.
-There are a wide range of companies offering software that can cope with small to large chat volumes.
+If you do wish to utilize software that will help with CRM (client relationship management) then most come in the form of a plugin or app.
+There is a wide range of companies offering software that can cope with small to large chat volumes.
 They can be as simple or as complicated as you need.

 Why should I offer webchat?

-You should offer this service for your customers as it improves the overall customer experience.
+You should offer this service to your customers as it improves the overall customer experience.

-Customers prefer webchat as it happens in real-time, they are in control of the ‘now’ and they know they will get their query responded to immediately.
+Customers prefer webchat as it happens in real-time.
+This means they are in control of the ‘now’ and they know they will get their query responded to immediately.

 Even if the response is not what they wished for they feel that they asked for help and someone responded.
-This is much more responsive than being put on hold in a long telephone queue, sending off a letter in the mail, or waiting for an email response from a support team that only works during office hours.
-It lets you build a connection with your customers
+This is much more responsive than being put on hold in a long telephone queue.
+Or even sending off a letter in the mail.
+Or waiting for an email response from a support team that only works during office hours.
+It lets you build an immediate connection with your customers

 Webchat allows for increased customer engagement

-Note – if you have a large team of customer service webchat agents it may be an idea to include their names and a photograph to make the experience more personal.
-This will allow your customer to feel as though they are talking directly to someone human rather than just a voice at the end of the phone.
+Note – if you have a large team of customer service web chat agents it may be an idea to include their names and a photograph to make the experience more personal.
+This will allow your customer to feel as though they are talking directly to a human rather than just a voice at the end of the phone.

 Webchat allows for increased sales

 Once the webchat agent has established a good rapport with the customer there may be an opportunity to upsell products or suggest different add-ons.
-Direct discussion can lead to an increase in sales based on the trust established between the webchat agent and the customer.
+Furthermore, direct discussion can lead to an increase in sales based on the trust established between the webchat agent and the customer.

 Webchat allows you to retain control

-Once a line of communication has been established up with your potential customer there is a far higher chance that they will remain on-line until the situation has been resolved.
+Once a line of communication has been established with your customer there is a far higher chance that they will remain online until the situation has been resolved.
 This does not always mean there is a problem, they could just want further information before making their purchase.
 Using webchat ensures they remain on your website, and they are less likely to go elsewhere.

-Webchat allows you to identify repeat customer issues
+Webchat also allows you to identify repeat customer issues

-Through use of a good CRM system any information gathered will help identify repeating issues or areas of concern that your customers are experiencing.
+Through the use of a good CRM system, any information gathered will help identify repeating issues.
+Also, it will highlight areas of concern that your customers are experiencing.
 Identification of such issues can be quickly addressed, and measures put in place to ensure suitable resolutions are found.

 Conclusion